 - Opportunity Costs - Now we get into more esoteric, but still very real numbers.
-This represents all of the things you could have invested your money into for the purposes of creating future wealth.
+This represents all of the things you could have invested your money and time into for the purposes of creating future wealth.
 Your retirement savings.
 Life insurance.
 All the stock investments you didn't make.
-Oh yeah, it takes money to make money.
+Even business opportunities you had to turn down because you had neither the time or money surplus to purse them.
+Oh yeah... it takes money to make money.

 Accrued Cost of Unemployment Over Time

 It gets worse.
 Much worse.

 The collateral damage from being out of work for an extended time doesn't stop there.
 Being out of work takes a psychological and emotional toll that's hard to even quantify.
 Don't forget that finances are the #1 cause of shakeups in the family, divorce and a huge contributor to adult suicide rates.
 Being out of work will cost you "time", which you can never get back, "resources" which must be replenished, "momentum", from having to start over again, "opportunities" which you cannot capitalize on, and could even cost you "relationships."